 Place your cut tomatoes with the membrane side up on your dryer sheets.
-I am using an electric dehydrator, but you can also use a screen or the oven.
+I use an electric dehydrator, but you can also use a screen or an oven.
 If you use a screen outside, be sure to cover them with cheesecloth and bring them inside at night if they do not dry the first day.
 In my electric dehydrator, they are usually done in about 6 hours.

 You can tell they are done when they are dry but pliable.
 Sun-dried tomatoes can be stored in an airtight baggie, glass jar, or freezer.

 To use them, rehydrate them in water until they are soft again.
-When tasting them you will find they are no longer acidic but slightly sweet and savory!
+When tasting them, they are no longer acidic but slightly sweet and savory!